 For extra ease of use, comfort and precision, don’t forget to take a close look at the grip on your impact driver before purchasing.
 Some models have ergonomically shaped grips that are specially moulded to ensure you feel secure and comfortable when working.

-Opting for an impact driver with a keyless chuck will allow you to rapidly change your chuck bits.
+Opting for an impact driver with a keyless chuck allows you to change your chuck bits rapidly.
 Not having to fiddle around with chuck keys will mean you can get on with your work and finish the job faster.

 An LED work light is a standard impact driver feature that can be extremely useful when working in poor light.